Download This Sample

 - It is also recurring and is often disproportionate to the actual trigger.

 - People with anxiety may experience rapid beating of the heart, nausea, and high blood pressure.

 - Symptoms of an anxiety disorder include, but are not limited to, difficulty in sleeping and/or concentrating, uncontrollable and inexplicable feelings of worry, apprehension, fear, and restlessness.

-- It is normal to feel sad, or experience an episode of depression when you’ve experienced loss or trauma, but when that feeling stays over a period of time and intensifies into levels of hopelessness and worthlessness, the feeling may be classified as a mental health disorder, namely depression.
+- It is normal to feel sad or experience an episode of depression when you’ve experienced loss or trauma.
+Still, when that feeling stays over a period of time and intensifies into levels of hopelessness and worthlessness, the feeling may be classified as a mental health disorder, namely depression.

 - Like other mental illnesses, clinical depression may only be given as a diagnosis by mental health professionals and licensed doctors.

 - Symptoms of clinical depression include, but are not limited to, sudden weight gain or weight loss, prolonged feelings of worthlessness, lack of focus, recurring feelings of tiredness even without intense physical activity, and experiencing difficulty sleeping, eating, and doing daily activities.

 - Clinical depression may affect one’s physical health and cause back or joint pain, insomnia, and digestive disorders, among others.